hpc2n/linux-command-line-101/docs/filesystem.md

 !!! info

-    You can use **full paths** (also know as **absolute paths**) or **relative paths** to give the location.
+    You can use **full paths** (also known as **absolute paths**) or **relative paths** to give the location.

     An absolute path makes no assumptions about your current location in relation to the location of the file or directory you want to access.
 It specifies the location from the root of the file system.
+Absolute paths are required if the file or directory you want to access is not in your current directory or any sub-directory therein.

     The path with reference to your current directory is called the relative path.
+A relative path only explicitly specifies sub-directories of your current directory, leaving the part of the path from the root to the current directory implicit.

 !!! note "Keypoints"

     - Your home directory is generally located in ``/home/USERNAME`` or ``/home/U/USERNAME``
-    - Your home directory can also be addressed with the environment variable ``$HOME``
+    - Your home directory is also stored as the environment variable ``$HOME``
-    - ``pwd`` is useful for determining your path and current location
+    - ``pwd`` displays your path and current location
-    - To change directory you use the command ``cd`` DIR
+    - ``cd DIR`` changes your current working directory to DIR
-    - Just giving the command ``cd`` takes you to your homedirectory
+    - Using ``cd`` without providing a destination takes you to your home directory
     - ``ls`` is used to list files and directories